Copyright ©2004 John Fisher. All rights reserved.

 buzzing in the air, but did not cut his flesh as it struck on the flat side of

 the shell.
-Another one that was hurt was Octave Marcelle, who was hit in the
+Another one that was hurt was Octave Marcelle,

-temple by a minnie ball and died the next afternoon.
+ball and died the next afternoon.
 M.P.
-Scullin who was
+Scullin

-to be amputated.
+has had to be amputated.

 After Crosby was hit, I advanced a few rods ahead of him, towards the rails and